haraldernst/deploy-test/content/about.md

 ## Hi there

-I am in Bujumbura and ~~will return~~ had returned to Germany at the sunday in March.
+I was in Bujumbura.
+Right now I am back in Germany.